Johnston Atoll: Demographics

-Johnston Atoll has never had any indigenous inhabitants, although during the late part of the 20th century, there were averages of about 300 American military personnel and 1,000 civilian contractors present at any given time.
-Today it is uninhabited except for a handful of workers with the Crazy Ant Strike Team project, who live on the island for six months at a time with little outside contact.
+Johnston Atoll has never had any indigenous inhabitants.
+However, during the late part of the 20th century, averages of about 300 American military personnel and 1,000 civilian contractors were present at any given time.
+Today, it is uninhabited except for a handful of workers with the Crazy Ant Strike Team project, who live on the island for six months at a time with little outside contact.

-The primary means of transportation to this island was the airport, which had a paved military runway, or alternatively by ship via a pier and ship channel through the atoll's coral reef system.
+The primary means of transportation to this island was the airport, which had a paved military runway, or by ship via a pier and ship channel through the atoll's coral reef system.
 The islands were wired with 13 outgoing and 10 incoming commercial telephone lines, a 60-channel submarine cable, 22 DSN circuits by satellite, an Autodin with standard remote terminal, a digital telephone switch, the Military Affiliated Radio System (MARS station), a UHF/VHF air-ground radio, and a link to the Pacific Consolidated Telecommunications Network (PCTN) satellite.
 Amateur radio operators occasionally transmitted from the island, using the KH3 call-sign prefix.
-The United States Undersea Cable Corporation was awarded contracts to lay underwater cable in the Pacific.
-A cable known as "Wet Wash C" was laid in 1966 between Makua, Hawaii, and the Johnston Island Air Force Base.
+The United States Undersea Cable Corporation was awarded contracts to lay underwater cables in the Pacific.
+A cable called "Wet Wash C" was laid in 1966 between Makua, Hawaii, and the Johnston Island Air Force Base.
 USNS Neptune surveyed the route and laid 769 nmi of cable and 45 repeaters.
-These cables were manufactured by the Simplex Wire and Cable Company with the repeaters being supplied by Felten and Guilleaume.
-In 1993 a satellite communication ground station was added to augment the atoll's communications capability.
+The Simplex Wire and Cable Company manufactured these cables, with the repeaters being supplied by Felten and Guilleaume.
+In 1993, a satellite communication ground station was added to augment the atoll's communications capability.

-Johnston Atoll's economic activity was limited to providing services to American military and contractor personnel residing on the island.
+Johnston Atoll's economic activity was limited to providing services to American military and contractor personnel on the island.
 The island was regularly resupplied by ship or barge, and all foodstuffs and manufactured goods were imported.
 The base had six 2.5-megawatt electrical generators using diesel engines.
-The runway was also available to commercial airlines for emergency landings (a fairly common event), and for many years it was a regular stop on Continental Micronesia airline's "island hopper" service between Hawaii and the Marshall Islands.
+The runway was also available to commercial airlines for emergency landings (a fairly common event).
+It was a regular stop on Continental Micronesia airline's "island hopper" service for many years between Hawaii and the Marshall Islands.

 There were no official license plates issued for use on Johnston Atoll.
-U.S. government vehicles were issued U.S. government license plates and private vehicles retained the plates from which they were registered.
-According to reputable license plate collectors, a number of Johnston Atoll license plates were created as souvenirs, and have even been sold online to collectors, but they were not officially issued.
+U.S. government vehicles were issued U.S. government license plates, and private vehicles retained the plates from which they were registered.
+According to reputable license plate collectors, some Johnston Atoll license plates were created as souvenirs and have even been sold online to collectors, but they were not officially issued.